 Maximum Number of People: 8 (for each site)

 No drinking water is provided at the campsite.

 Campsite cannot be left unattended for more than 24 hours.

 Campsite must be occupied the first night of your reservation.

 Off-road vehicle use is prohibited at the campsite and in the surrounding areas.

 You are welcome to collect firewood from the area surrounding your campsite.
 Remember that any firewood that you collect must be DEAD AND DOWN.

-These campsites are situated on the quaint 12 - acre Council Lake, nestled in a mixed stand of hardwood and pine trees.
+These four campsites are situated on the quaint 12 - acre Council Lake, nestled in a mixed stand of hardwood and pine trees.
 They are on the southern shores of Council Lake, close to adjoining Red Jack and Scout lakes.

 Council Lake is a 12-acre lake with yellow perch, rock and largemouth bass, bluegill, black crappie, bullhead and northern pike.
 Licenses are required to fish in Michigan waters.

 Council Lake is part of a small chain of lakes and offers excellent canoeing and kayaking opportunities.
 There is a short portage that links Council Lake to Bar Lake and the Indian Wild and Scenic River.